-London's West End is going through a period of considerable change.
-The ongoing transformation of the retail industry, the advent of the Elizabeth line and major public realm schemes are just a few examples of factors that will have a material impact on its future.
+London's historically vibrant West End is going through a period of considerable change.
+The ongoing transformation of the retail industry, the completion of the Elizabeth Line, and other major public realm projects are just a few factors that will have a material impact on its future.

 The West End is of vital importance to London and local government.
-With growth targets for employment and housing set out in the Mayor of London's draft London plan, the Greater London Authority approached Arup to undertake a review of risks and opportunities facing the area.
-GLA wanted to assess whether the West End can deliver on and meet its broader obligations as part of London’s Central Activities Zone (CAZ).
+With growth targets for employment and housing laid out in the Mayor of London's draft London plan, the Greater London Authority (GLA) approached Arup to undertake a review of the risks and opportunities that the area is facing.
+The GLA wanted to assess whether the West End can deliver on and meet its broader obligations as part of London’s Central Activities Zone (CAZ).

-Our Economic Planning team produced a set of recommendations to ensure the West End’s unique economic ecosystem is secured to support Oxford Street’s position.
-We assessed traditional sectors that make up the West End’s economy, such as food & beverage and “bricks and mortar” retail, but also entertainment and cultural institutions, future retail, with a focus on experiential offers such as flagships, to understand how these fit together to maximise good growth.
+Our Economic Planning team produced a set of recommendations to ensure the West End’s unique economic ecosystem is secured to support Oxford Street’s central position.
+We assessed the traditional and new sectors that make up the West End’s economy.
+These included food & beverage, bricks and mortar retail outlets, entertainment and cultural institutions, and future retail developments with a focus on experiential offers such as flagship stores.
+The purpose of this was to understand how these fit together in the broader ecosystem in order to maximise growth.

 Determining growth scenarios and developing an economic impact model

-Growth targets of major transport investment projects (most notably Crossrail 1 and Crossrail 2) were also considered in the study to determine its impact.
+Growth targets of major transport investment projects (most notably Crossrail 1 and Crossrail 2) were also considered in the study to determine their impact.

-Through the cross referencing of original analysis, international case studies and extensive work on the area, our analysis suggested that the following conditions are required to unlock the full potential for good growth in the West End:
+Through the cross referencing of original analyses, international case studies and extensive work on the area, our findings suggested that the following conditions are required to unlock the full growth potential of the West End:

 • Proactive strategy enabling engagement with key stakeholders, residents, workers and visitors